Aizuko/duckietown/lab5/mallardvision/README.md

 This node also contains our custom state machines and sensor fusion.

+## mallard_creator

+This package was used to get training data for the machine learning model.

 ### mallard_eye

 This package implements the number detection node, which uses a multi-layer